Impact of the COVID-19 pandemic on association football: Europe

+On 17 March, the Russian Premier League was suspended.

-By 19 March, the Belarusian Premier League was the only active top flight in all 55 UEFA member associations.
+By 19 March 2020, the Belarusian Premier League was the only active top flight in all 55 UEFA member associations.
+Only a few matches were postponed due to outbreaks of the disease in some teams and only one was cancelled due to the lack of influence of the result in November 2020.

-On 5 May 2020, Scottish Professional Football League (SPFL) chief executive Neil Doncaster summarised the situation in his country during a video conference involving the Scottish Football Association, Scottish Rugby and others in respect of the COVID-19 pandemic; he stated that "gate receipts make up a far higher proportion of our income than in England, which benefits from huge TV deals, so until we get back to playing in front of crowds, our game will remain in grave peril."
+On 5 May 2020, Scottish Professional Football League (SPFL) chief executive Neil Doncaster summed up the situation in his country during a video conference involving the Scottish Football Association, Scottish Rugby and others in respect of the COVID-19 pandemic; he stated that "gate receipts make up a far higher proportion of our income than in England, which benefits from huge TV deals, so until we get back to playing in front of crowds, our game will remain in grave peril."

+On 16 May 2020 the Bundesliga became the first major European league to return with matches played behind closed doors.
+In the subsequent weeks, other leagues followed suit.
+The Nemzeti Bajnokság I and the Czech First League resumed on 23 May; the Ekstraklasa and Serbian SuperLiga resumed on 29 May 2020; The Primeira Liga returned on 3 June; La Liga on 11 June; the Premier League on 17 June; and Serie A on 20 June.

+On 2 June 2020, the Russian Premier League published specific dates for each remaining game of the season, with the first game upon resumption scheduled on 19 June.

+On 5 June, the league announced that some fans would be allowed in the stands, following limitations established by the appropriate local authorities, but away fans would not be allowed in.

-In June 2020, chairman of Premier League football side Tottenham Hotspur, Daniel Levy, revealed that the club has taken a loan of £175 million from the Bank of England.
+That same day chairman of Premier League football side Tottenham Hotspur, Daniel Levy, revealed that the club has taken a loan of £175 million from the Bank of England.
 The chairman said that money has been taken to tackle with the gripping effects of coronavirus pandemic on the club.

-On June 30, 2020, Premier League chief executive Richard Masters announced £1,000,000 as aid for next seasons of the Women's Super League and Championship to mitigate the effect of coronavirus.
+On 30 June 2020, Premier League chief executive Richard Masters announced £1,000,000 as aid for next seasons of the Women's Super League and Championship to mitigate the effect of coronavirus.